-If a drug is not covered in the way you would like it to be covered, you can ask your plan to make an "exception."
+If a drug isn't covered in the way you'd like it to be covered, you can ask your plan to make an "exception."
 An exception is a type of coverage decision.

 For us to consider your exception, your doctor or other prescriber will need to explain the medical reasons why you need the exception approved.
-Here are three examples of exceptions that you, your doctor, or other prescriber can ask us to make:
+Here are 3 examples of exceptions that you, your doctor, or other prescriber can ask us to make:

-1. Covering a Part D drug for you that is not on your plan's Drug List.

-- o If we agree to cover a drug not on your Drug List, you will need to pay the cost sharing amount that applies to all of our drugs OR drugs in the non-preferred brand tier.
-You cannot ask for an exception to the cost sharing amount we require you to pay for the drug. - 2.
+- 1. Covering a Part D drug that's not on our plan's Drug List. - o If we agree to cover a drug not on your Drug List, you'll need to pay the cost sharing amount that applies to drugs in the non-preferred drug tier.
+You can't ask for an exception to the cost sharing amount we require you to pay for the drug. - 2.
 Removing a restriction for a covered drug.
 Chapter 3 describes the extra rules or restrictions that apply to certain drugs on your plan's Drug List.
-If we agree to make an exception and waive a restriction for you, you can ask for an exception to the cost-share amount we require you to pay for the drug. - 3.
+If we agree to make an exception and waive a restriction for you, you can ask for an exception to the cost-sharing amount we require you to pay for the drug. - 3.
 Changing coverage of a drug to a lower cost sharing tier.
 Every drug on your plan's Drug List is in one of the cost sharing tiers.
-The cost sharing tiers used in your plan are shown in the benefits chart located at the front of this document.
-In general, the lower the cost sharing tier number, the less you will pay as your share of the cost of the drug. - o If our Drug List contains alternative drug(s) for treating your medical condition that are in a lower cost sharing tier than your drug, you can ask us to cover your drug at the cost sharing amount that applies to the alternative drug(s). - If the drug you're taking is a brand name drug you can ask us to cover your drug at a lower cost sharing.
-This would be the lowest tier cost that contains brand name alternatives for treating your condition. - If the drug you're taking is a generic drug you can ask us to cover your drug at the cost sharing amount that applies to the lowest tier that contains either brand or generic alternatives for treating your condition. - o You cannot ask us to change the cost sharing tier for any drug in the Specialty Drug tier. - o If we approve your tiering exception request and there is more than one lower cost-sharing tier with alternative drugs you can't take, you will usually pay the lowest amount.
+The cost sharing tiers used in your plan are shown in the Medical Benefits Chart located at the front of this document.
+In general, the lower the cost sharing tier number, the less you pay as your share of the cost of the drug. - o If our Drug List contains alternative drug(s) for treating your medical condition that are in a lower cost sharing tier than your drug, you can ask us to cover your drug at the cost sharing amount that applies to the alternative drug(s).

+- If the drug you're taking is a biological product you can ask us to cover your drug at a lower cost sharing amount.
+This would be the lowest tier cost that contains biological product alternatives for treating your condition. - If the drug you're taking is a generic drug you can ask us to cover your drug at the cost sharing amount that applies to the lowest tier that contains either brand or generic alternatives for treating your condition. - You can't ask us to change the cost sharing tier for any drug in the Specialty Drug tier. - o If we approve your tiering exception request and there's more than one lower cost-sharing tier with alternative drugs you can't take, you usually pay the lowest amount.